 D) Experiments over a closely spaced time course to enable inferences of the form "the state of A at time t may influence B at time t+1."

+New table:

+Method Expressiveness Scalability

+Correlation Low High (thousands of genes)

+Partial Correlation Medium Medium (up to 100 genes using heuristics)

+Differential equations and linear regression Medium Medium

+Non-linear regression High Low (up to 25 genes)

+Boolean High Low (up to 25 genes)

+Here would be the caption:

+This table shows the tradeoff between expressiveness (the number of factors that can be applied to determine gene expression)

+and the size of the analyzed network.
+Small networks can be handled by methods that are highly expressive.
+Combining

+several small network modules holds the potential to analyze a large network.

 III) In silico probing of best practices in machine learning procedures.

 In these experiments, we have focused on algorithms that did well (define well?) in the DREAM competition (present the competition for newbies).
 The software we provide with this paper is extendible, so other algorithms (including ones referred to in the related work) can be incorporated to improve the results.
 Our intent here is not to advocate any particular set of algorithms but rather to show the kinds of results one can achieve.